 - Shun and shame and ostracize me from my community.

-For example, that “Monika Schaefer is not welcome in Jasper.”
-Old friends with whom I have played music together for years, they were the first to terminate our friendship.
+For example, “Monika Schaefer is not welcome in Jasper.”
+Old friends with whom I have played music together for years, were the first to terminate our friendship.
 There was plenty of hate mail coming my way, from known and unknown people.
 There were some threats to my personal and physical well-being.
 I would say there were some serious threats.

 And some weird messages regarding violin lessons but checking is this the same person as in this video, and then a scathing response – I’m pretty sure that whole thing was done by an agent, it was not a genuine violin student.
 It was meant to scare and intimidate me.

 The first concrete action against me was the cancellation of my Canada Day performance.
 This was a volunteer repeat gig – I had done a children’s show the year before on Canada Day in Jasper, they loved it and so they asked me back.
 Three days before, I received an email saying that there was a protest planned, and for the safety of all concerned, they were inviting me.
-They cancelled my performance.
+They canceled my performance.

 July 1st was the day I arrived by train back into Jasper.
-The entry back into my home town was a bit like going into a lion’s den.
-I was filled with trepidation, as it seemed “everybody” was talking about this shocking thing I had done, and I was being made to feel that I was the criminal, and that I had done something terribly wrong.
+The entry back into my hometown was a bit like going into a lion’s den.
+I was filled with trepidation, as it seemed “everybody” was talking about this shocking thing I had done, and I was being made to feel that I was the criminal and that I had done something terribly wrong.
 I kept reminding myself that I was just telling the truth, as I understood it.